 11. More Variety of Venues

-A cocktail celebration means you can choose any time that suits.
-Not sit down dinner at 6pm, but perhaps an afternoon soiree or a late night roof top bar setting.
+A cocktail celebration means you can choose any time that suits you both as you are not tied down to a sit-down dinner at 6pm.
+Instead you can consider an afternoon soiree or a late- night roof top bar setting.

 The Yarra Valley Lodge is one of the most picturesque Yarra Valley wedding venues and when you book a wedding with us you will work with a dedicated wedding professional who will help you put together the perfect cocktail wedding and reception.
 Then on the day all you need to do is enjoy the entire incredible experience while we make it happen - it’s your day after all.